ag9217/AlgoVisual/README.md

 In order to compile the program, simply run the makefile in the `src` directory by typing `make`.
 To then run the program, type `./algov`.

 ### Usage
 You can randomise the values by pressing `r` and pick between Bubble Sort `b` or Selection Sort `s`.
 While the program is sorting the array, the up and down keys can be used to increase and decrease the delay between steps respectively.
+The left and right arrow keys can be used to change the size the array to be sorted.

 Green indicates that a swap intruction occured between the highlighted rectangles (their respective values in the randomised array were swapped) and red indicates no swap instruction.